 Imposter Syndrome in Driven Daughters of Sociopathic Fathers: The Performance That Was Never Yours

 Driven daughters of sociopathic fathers often wrestle with imposter syndrome rooted deeply in early relational trauma.
 This post explores how their achievements coexist with survival strategies shaped by conditional parental regard, why standard therapies fall short, and the original research behind imposter phenomenon.
-It offers a nuanced understanding of the internalized critic and the complex interplay between trauma and competence in ambitious women.
+It offers a nuanced understanding of the internalized critic and the complex interplay between trauma and competence in driven women.

 - A Quiet Moment in the Parking Garage After the Announcement